What is the inburgeringsexamen and who has to take it?

 Do I need to deregister with the municipality before I leave the Netherlands?

-For EU/EEA or Switzerland and non-EU citizen
+For EU/EEA or Switzerland and non-EU citizens

 When you first arrived in the Netherlands, you were obliged to register with the Basisregistratie Personen (BRP) ( municipality’s personal records database) of your city or town of residence.
 Similarly, when you leave the Netherlands, you must deregister.
 This is important as the gemeente (municipality) will need to remove your personal details at the same location.
 The municipality will also be obliged to inform other government authorities of your departure.